prosyslab/turbo-tv-artifact/README.md

 # TurboTV Experiment

-This is the artifact of the paper Translation Validation for JIT Compiler in the V8 JavaScript Engine to appear in ICSE 2024.
+This is the artifact of the paper Translation Validation for JIT Compiler in the V8 JavaScript Engine submitted to ICSE 2024.

 ### System requirements